 - Do not sit crossing your legs for the first six weeks following your surgery.

 - Keep your knee from turning.
+You can use a grabber tool to help.

 - Outdoors, use supportive footwear.